unioslo/harbor-cli/docs/usage/options.md

-# Global Options
+# Options

-Global options are options that apply to every command, and are usually overrides for configuration file options.
-For persistent configuration of these options, see [Configuration](../configuration/config-file).

-Global options must be specified before the command to run, e.g.:
+The application provides a wide range of options that can be used to customize its behavior.
+Common for all these options is that they must be specified before the command to run:

 ```
 harbor \